 Budget for Northern Ireland expected to contain major cuts to public services

-A budget for Northern Ireland anticipated to result in swingeing cuts to public services is set to be laid before Parliament on Thursday.
+A budget for Northern Ireland expected to result in swingeing cuts to public services is set to be laid before Parliament on Thursday.

 Northern Ireland Secretary Chris Heaton-Harris, who has responsibility for setting the Stormont budget in the absence of powersharing, is expected to outline departmental allocations for 2023/24 in a written ministerial statement at Westminster.